Skip to content

 No Storage Backup by Default

-No backup Unless purchased separately, nothing is backed up on HiPerGator!!
+No backups graphic Unless purchased separately, nothing is backed up on HiPerGator!!

 • The Data Protection page describes the tape backup options and costs.